Cookie Consent by Free Privacy Policy Generator website

-Council tax charges are determined by our expected expenditure and our required savings for the current financial year (2023 to 2024, through the council budget.
+Council tax charges are determined through the Council Budget, by considering our expected expenditure and our required savings for the current financial year (2025 to 2026).

 Annual council tax changes